akrav4enk0/Advanced-Machine-Learning-Kaggle-projects/Project1_Iris_Classification/README.md

 ✍️ Author
 Anna Kravchenko
 Master’s Student @ ETH Zurich
-💡 Interested in making machine learning education accessible and reproducible.
+|Interested in making machine learning education accessible and reproducible.

 📄 License
 MIT License — free to use, modify, and distribute with attribution.